JanPalasek/pretty-jupyter/docs/source/quickstart.rst

     for a more dynamic report.

     We can for example print pandas version such as this: {{ pd.__version__ }}.

+In the next two cells, we use :doc:`tabset` to hide our section content behind clickable tabs.

 .. code-block:: python